efeelize/bar/CA/MBE/contract.md

 ### (3)Land – a contract for the sale or transfer of an interest in real property

+> a contract for the sale of land that violates this statute may still be enforceable if the part-performance exception applies.
+This requires proof that the buyer has done at least **two** of the following:
+• Taken possession of the property (as the stable manager did here)
+• Made substantial improvements to the property (not seen here)
+• Paid some or all of the purchase price (here, the stable manager made a small down payment)

-- leases and easements for less than one year are usually excluded from the statute，even though it involves an interest in real property.
+- leases and easements[租约和地役权] for less than one year are usually excluded from the statute，even though it involves an interest in real property.

 ### (4)Executor – a contract to pay an estate's debt out of the executor's personal funds[遗产管理人自掏腰包支付死者的债务]